j50n/deno-proc/README.md

 # deno-proc

-Abstractions for running processes in Deno.

-This is still very early.
-Things are going to change.
-A lot.
-Functionality is limited.
-The API is unstable.

-Deno has all the right parts for working with processes, but I really want something that is a better version of what I get in `bash` scripts.
-I want `stdin` and `stdout` pipes, decent default error handling, and minimal need to manually close things.
-I want all this to work with a fluent API.
+My main motivation for writing `proc` is to allow me to replace my sketchy `bash` scripts with Deno.
+I want `stdin` and `stdout` pipes, decent default error handling, and minimal or no need to manually close things.
+Code written using `proc` should be obvious and easy to read.
+I want the documentation to cover both what can and can't be done like `bash`, with examples and recipes.

 ## documentation